 COVID-19 spreads mainly through person-to-person transmission.
 As a result, health officials are encouraging a variety of measures to help slow the spread of the virus.
 These measures include regular hand washing, social isolation if they have the virus or symptoms of the virus, and social distancing.

-For restaurateurs like yourself, no-contact delivery is one way of encouraging social distancing and preventing the transmission of the virus.
-By implementing contactless delivery, you play your part in flattening the curve so that the healthcare system doesn’t become overwhelmed – and business can get back to normal sooner.
+For restaurateurs like yourself, contactless food delivery is one way of encouraging social distancing and preventing the transmission of the virus.
+By implementing this, you play your part in flattening the curve so that the healthcare system doesn’t become overwhelmed – and business can get back to normal sooner.

-Many restaurants have implemented no-contact delivery across the U.S., either on their own accord or because their state has banned in-person dining.
+Many restaurants have implemented no-contact delivery across the U.S., either on their own accord or in accordance with state or municipal mandates.

-But with no-contact delivery being a virtually brand new service, it can be difficult to know how to implement it in your restaurants.
-To help you set up no-contact delivery, we’ll walk you through the process.
+But with this being a virtually brand new service, it can be difficult to know how to implement it in your restaurants.
+To help you set up no-contact food delivery, we’ll walk you through the process.

-If you don’t have delivery already in place, you have the option of setting up your own delivery system or partnering with a third-party delivery app.
-While using delivery apps come with some major benefits, it may take days or weeks to get your restaurant set up with a new platform – especially with the onslaught of restaurants switching to delivery right now.
+If you don’t have delivery already in place, you have the option of setting up your own delivery system or partnering with the best food delivery app in your area.
+While using delivery apps come with some major benefits, it may take days or weeks to get your restaurant set up with a new platform – especially with how busy their companies are right now.

-If you do decide to set up your own delivery system, you’ll need to start by making sure you have all the proper equipment to facilitate no-contact delivery.
+If you do decide to set up your own restaurant delivery service, you’ll need to start by making sure you have all the proper equipment.

 It goes without saying that you can’t deliver orders if you don’t have some type of transportation.
 If you’re setting up your own delivery system, you’ll need to determine which employees are able to use their personal vehicles for deliveries.
-In some cases this may be a good opportunity to keep FOH staff on the payroll, by shifting their responsibilities to facilitating deliveries.
+In some cases this may be a good opportunity to keep FOH staff on the payroll or rehire them (if they’re willing), shifting their responsibilities to facilitating deliveries.